blackbaud/skyux1/js/sky/src/splitpanel/docs/demo.md

 			- `bb-splitpanel-list ` &mdash; Placeholder for list.

+			- `bb-splitpanel-list-item ` &mdash; Placeholder for list item.

+				- `bb-splitpanel-content-get-panel-data ` &mdash; Callback to get data to bind the list.

+				- `bb-splitpanel-item-is-active ` &mdash; pass your selected item object.

 			- `bb-splitpanel-empty-list ` &mdash; Tempalate for message when list is empty.

 `bb-splitpanel-workspace  ` &mdash; Container for workspace panel.